Print

 Main purpose

 The main purpose of the course is to strengthen student’s acquaintance with engineering procedures within the development and assessment of mechanical products from both re-design and conceptual design perspectives.
-Human-centered design thinking, business assessment and innovation strategies will be of emphasis.
+Stage-Gate will be used to create innovative products.

 Knowledge